 The importance of strength training

-- Weight machines or free weights at the gym
+- Using weight machines or free weights.

-- Lifting light weights or objects like canned goods or water bottles at home
+- Lifting light weights or objects like canned goods or water bottles at home.